UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 {: .language-bash}

 ~~~
-diff --git a/user-input/ui-example.sh b/user-input/ui-example.sh
+diff --git a/index.md b/index.md
-index 6db94fd..d586f12 100644
+index c826feb..93d5098 100644
---- a/user-input/ui-example.sh
+--- a/index.md
-+++ b/user-input/ui-example.sh
++++ b/index.md
-@@ -1,4 +1,4 @@
+@@ -1,6 +1,6 @@
--#'read' command requests user to input text
- echo "What is your name?"
- read name
- echo "Hello $name."
-+#`read` command requests user input, we use `$` to recall the variable established by `read`
+ # Seth Erickson

+-I am a data services librarian at UCSB
++I am a data services librarian at UCSB.

+ My responsibilities include:
 ~~~
 {: .output}

-So far, so good:
+So far, so good.
-we've added one line to the end of the file
-(shown with a `+` in the first column).
 Now let's put that change in the staging area and see what `git diff` reports:

 ~~~
-$ git add ui-example.sh
+$ git add index.md
 $ git diff
 ~~~
 {: .language-bash}

-There is no output:
-as far as Git can tell,
-there's no difference between what it's been asked to save permanently and what's currently in the directory.
+There is no output: as far as Git can tell, there's no difference between what it's been asked to save permanently and what's currently in the directory.
-However,
-if we do this:
+However, if we do this:

 ~~~
 $ git diff --staged